 I have blog posts linked to my Facebook page then to my quilting and crafting groups on Facebook.

 I have a checklist of links to share within my daily planner to keep me on track.
 Yes, I am supposedly retired, but I still keep that daily planner, a lot of pages have nothing on them, but I still keep it handy by my computer.

 What advice do you have for other retirees who want to make extra money?

 1. Do what you like and know – fill a niche.

 When Prime Publishing launched FaveCrafts.com, I was an avid follower, and when the editor put out a call for tutorials, I was one of the first in line.
 I had just made a couple of videos and started my blog, so the groundwork had been laid.
 When Prime Publishing started another site FaveQuilts.com, I was asked to write for that site also and then for AllFreeHolidayCrafts.com.

 What has been your biggest struggle as an online seller?

-My biggest struggle as an online seller is the realization that even with millions of people online at any given time – it still takes lots of perseverance to get the attention of the correct audience and my audience is a very small niche.
+My biggest struggle as an online seller is the realization that even with millions of people online at any given time – it still takes lots of perseverance to get the attention of the correct audience, and my audience is a tiny niche.